 This fabulous new Gold Note deck is now on demonstration with the Tuscany Gold cartridge and the new PH-11 phono stage.

-The sculpted, dense olive wood lower plinth adds an authority to the sound and the new pulse-width modulating Fiorino TSC speed control/power supply gives great pitch and dynamics offering the advantages of AC set-ups which major on torque together with the detail-enhancing silent background DC set-ups are renowned for.
+The sculpted, solid walnut lower plinth adds an authority to the sound and the new pulse-width modulating Fiorino TSC speed control/power supply gives great pitch and dynamics offering the advantages of AC set-ups which major on torque together with the detail-enhancing silent background DC set-ups are renowned for.

-DEMONSTRATOR AVAILABLE FOR SALE AT EX-DEM PRICE – please ring or e-mail me for details.
+DEMONSTRATOR AVAILABLE FOR SALE AT EX-DEM PRICE – please e-mail me for details.

 With their renowned range of support platforms, mains leads, mains filters, distribution boxes, analogue/digital interconnects and speaker cables they offer a comprehensive strategy to get the very best from your system.
 A compelling argument can be made for the purchase of this range of products before the upgrading of ancillaries!
 Introduce them into a decent system in a systematic way and the benefits are vast.
 They tackle head-on the increasing problems of RFI (getting worse almost daily! ) and also microphony and vibration within components and from their external environment.